celeste1030/VBA-Challenge-2020/README.md

 # VBA-Challenge-2020
 VBA Challenge

+## About
+This is a coding practice assignment completed during my data science training.

 ## Instructions

 * Create a script that will loop through all the stocks for one year and output the following information.